One site or many

 Platform.sh supports running multiple “application containers” in a single project.
 That can be extremely powerful in some cases, but if misused can lead to unnecessary maintenance difficulty and excessive costs.

 The way to determine what setup is appropriate for your use case is to think of your project as a collection of services, some of which you’ve written yourself.
 That is, put “your code” and “the database” on the same level.
 (That is essentially true from the Platform.sh perspective.)
 Does your project consist of multiple “your code” pieces, but they all are parts of the same project?
 Or are they discrete applications that conceptually exist independently of each other?

-If your applications are discrete systems that are only incidentally related (such as because you wrote both of them), make them separate projects.
-That will provide the most flexible development workflow.
-It will also be cheaper, as running multiple applications in a single project requires at least a Medium plan, which costs more than two Standard plans.
+If your apps are discrete systems that are only incidentally related (such as because you wrote both of them), make them separate projects.
+That provides the most flexible development workflow.
+It’s cheaper, as running multiple apps in a single project requires at least a Medium plan.

 Discrete projects are appropriate if:

 - You want to deploy new releases of each application independently of the others.